We Planned Surgery And Built A Hospital Instead

 We went with Gitlab for CI/CD as this has better pipelines than Github's hot garbage, Circle CI is overrated, and AWS Code Pipeline is too clunky (my opinion and I’m always right so…).
 We have six GitLab runners - three per environment, which handle the full pipeline: building images, running data migrations, deploying ECS tasks and services, and of course the final and best stage: slack notifications that the build completed or failed 🎊

-With this pipeline, we have blue-green deployment that keeps releases at zero downtime: new tasks spin up and health-check before traffic cuts over, old tasks drain gracefully from their services.
+With this pipeline, we setup blue-green deployment that keeps releases at zero downtime: new tasks spin up and health-check before traffic cuts over, old tasks drain gracefully from their services.
 If something fails, rollback is just pointing back to the previous target group.

 We deploy to staging for internal validation of locally tested fixes and changes (a quasi Dev/UAT).
 From there, a release is cut and to production it goes.